prev

 Educational

-David Saxton committed a change to /trunk/KDE/kdeedu/kmplot/kmplot/constants.cpp:
+David Saxton committed changes in /trunk/KDE/kdeedu/kmplot/kmplot/constants.cpp:

 Fix KCalc's reading of KmPlot's exported constants.